Important information - 8 October 2021

-Switching your gas and electricity supplier takes 5 minutes work from you and could save you at least £128* every year.
+Switching your gas and electricity supplier takes 5 minutes work from you and could save you money every year.
 So the better question is, why wouldn’t you switch energy supplier?

 Whichever energy provider you use, the same gas and electricity comes into your home.
 The only difference is the company you pay for it, and the price you pay.

 This means that your next-door neighbour could be paying less than you every year.
 No wonder they can afford that new garden shed...

 Switching energy supplier is free and you can switch anytime if you’re not on a fixed-term deal.
 You can even switch more than once a year if you want.